Current NATCARB Activities

 ||University of Texas at Austin

 ARRA Site Characterization Project Location (green dots) and Area of Study (meshed area).

 (click image to enlarge)

 Carbon Capture and Storage (CCS) Database

 The NATCARB team has incorporated the data from NETL's CCS Database in the NATCARB Viewer.
-Users are able to browse the data based on project type and DOE support.
-NETL's CCS Database includes active, completed, proposed, potential, or terminated CCS projects worldwide.
-Information in the database regarding technologies being developed for capture, evaluation of sites for CO2 storage, estimation of project costs, and anticipated dates of completion is sourced from publicly available information.
+The database includes active, proposed, and terminated CCS projects worldwide.
+Information in the database regarding technologies being developed for capture, evaluation of sites for carbon dioxide (CO2) storage, an estimation of project costs, and anticipated dates of completion is sourced from publically available information.
 The CCS Database provides the public with information regarding efforts by various industries, public groups, and governments towards development and eventual deployment of CCS technology.
-As of mid-2012, the database contained 254 CCS projects worldwide.
-The 254 projects include 65 capture, 61 storage, and 128 for capture and storage in more than 27 countries across 6 continents.
-While most of the projects are still in the planning and development stage, or have recently been proposed, 20 are actively capturing and injecting CO2.
+As of November 2014, the database contained 274 CCS projects worldwide.
+The 274 projects include 69 capture, 60 storage, and 145 for capture and storage in more than 30 countries across 6 continents.
+While several of the projects are still in the planning and development stage, 128 are actively capturing and injecting CO2.